JohannaTrost/evolutionary_algorithms/README.md

                         are shown
   ```

-Note that there are two different modes in which the script can be use: simulation and visualization mode.
+Note that there are two different modes in which the script can be used: simulation and visualization mode.
 Within the simulation mode the evolution is simulated according to the specifications.
 The visualization mode can be used to readout the result of the evolution.

 ## Arguments explained